Oxford Summer Program Course Information

 Course Aims

 The program aims to provide an intensive immersion in international human rights law and practice.
 Students will learn about key international and regional human rights laws and the enforcement of human rights by courts, quasi-judicial bodies, the UN and other inter-governmental organizations and non-governmental actors.
-The introductory morning session course – entitled The Fundamentals of International Human Rights Law – aims to provide a basic grounding in the field of international human rights law for students with no prior knowledge.
-The advanced morning course – entitled Human Rights Lawyering – is restricted to students with prior study of/or experience human rights protection.
-The six afternoon electives, from which each student chooses one, aim to provide students with an opportunity to specialize in a key sub area of international human rights law or international humanitarian law.
-More broadly, the program is intended to prepare participants to contribute to the improvement of human rights conditions in their homelands and around the world.
+The introductory morning session aims to provide a basic grounding in the field of international human rights law for students with no prior knowledge.
+The advanced morning seminars aim to build on students' existing knowledge.
+The afternoon electives aim to provide students with an opportunity to specialize in a key sub area of international human rights law or international humanitarian law.
+More broadly, the program is intended to prepare students to contribute to the improvement of human rights conditions in their homelands and around the world.

 Course Structure

-The 2023 program begins on Tuesday, 4 July, with arrival and registration.
-Wednesday, 5 July, is reserved for orientation, library registration, and an optional but recommended introductory lecture on the sources of international law and the means of its enforcement.
-Classes are held mornings and afternoons Thursday, 6 July to Wednesday 26 July.
-Thursday, 27 July, is reserved for a reading day, and examinations are held on Friday, 28 July, followed by a farewell dinner.
-The program concludes after breakfast on Saturday 29 July.
+The 2026 programme begins on Monday 6 July with arrival and registration.
+Tuesday, July 7 is reserved for orientation, library tours and an introductory lecture.
+Classes are held mornings and afternoons Wednesday, July 8, to Tuesday, July 28.
+Examinations are held on Wednesday, July 29 and Thursday, July 30 followed by a farewell dinner.
+The program concludes after breakfast on Friday, July 31.

 Academic Program